microsoft/Microsoft365DSC/README.md

 # Microsoft365DSC

-This module allows organizations to automate the deployment, configuration, reporting and monitoring of Microsoft 365 Tenants via PowerShell Desired State Configuration.
-The compiled configuration needs to be executed from an agent's Local Configuration Manager (LCM) (machine or container) which can communicate back remotely to Microsoft 365 via remote API calls (therefore requires internet connectivity)
+This module allows organizations to automate the deployment, configuration, reporting, and monitoring of Microsoft 365 Tenants via PowerShell Desired State Configuration.
+The compiled configuration needs to be executed from an agent's Local Configuration Manager (LCM) (machine or container), which can communicate back remotely to Microsoft 365 via remote API calls (therefore requiring internet connectivity).

-For information on how to get started, additional documentation or additional resources, please navigate to the official web site at [Microsoft365DSC.com](http://Microsoft365DSC.com) and check out the official YouTube channel [Microsoft365DSC](https://www.youtube.com/channel/UCveScabVT6pxzqYgGRu17iw).
+For information on how to get started, additional documentation, or additional resources, please navigate to the official web site at [Microsoft365DSC.com](http://Microsoft365DSC.com) and check out the official YouTube channel, [Microsoft365DSC](https://www.youtube.com/channel/UCveScabVT6pxzqYgGRu17iw).

 ## Roadmap & Backlog